What If It's You

-What If It's You is the twenty-first album by American country music artist Reba McEntire.
+What If It's You is the twenty-first studio album by American country music artist Reba McEntire.
 It was released on November 5, 1996, and would peak at #1 on the Billboard country chart and #15 on the Billboard 200.
 It is certified 2× Multi-Platinum by the RIAA.
 What If It's You was the first album in which McEntire did not use session musicians; relying instead on her touring band.
 The album produced four singles in "The Fear of Being Alone", "How Was I to Know", "I'd Rather Ride Around with You" and "What If It's You", which respectively reached #2, #1, #2, and #15 on the Billboard country charts.

 The album peaked at #1 on the Billboard Top Country Albums chart and #15 on the Billboard Top 200 Albums chart.